ASDIO1/BasicOOPExample/README.md

 By doing that and turning each console on, each console has the same Type (PS4) despite each console being instantiated differently.

 #### Extras
 I have used some extra things in this program.
-For example: Reflection, Interfaces, String interpolation, etc.
+For example: Enums, Reflection, Interfaces, String interpolation, etc.